pianoholic0120/CV-Final/README.md

     python eval_visloc.py --model "Reloc3rRelpose(img_size=512)" --dataset_db "SevenScenesRetrieval(scene='{}', split='train')" --dataset_q "ne='{}', split='train')" --dataset_q "SevenScenesRetrieval(scene='{}', split='test')" --dataset_relpose "SevenScenesRelpose(scene='{}', pair_id-topk 10nesRetrieval(scene='{}', split={}, resolution={})" --scene "{scene}" --topk 10

+- if you come across ModuleNotFoundError: No module named 'h5py', you may pip install it or depend on conda where our version is 3.13.0

 Put the generated poses_final.py into the folder of testing sequence to be evaluated

     cd ..